jscutlery/semver/README.md

 #### Version calculation

 This package is **tag-based**, which means it never reads the `package.json` to retrieve the current version.
 Instead, it looks for a tag matching the `--tagPrefix` (i.e `demo-x.y.z`).
-Then, if no tag is found it fallbacks to `0.0.0`, parses the commit history, and calculates the initial version based on all changes since the first commit.
-In the other case, if there are matching tags, it retrieves the previous and finally calculates the new version from it.
+Then, if no tag is found it fallbacks to `0.0.0`, and calculates the initial version based on all changes since the first commit.
+In the other case, if there are matching tags, it retrieves the previous one and calculates the new version from it.

 > Note that major zero version `0.x.y` is for initial development.
 Anything may change at any time so your consumers won't get any new minor version if they use the caret or tilde compatibility range, for instance version `0.3.1` won't be resolved if your consumer wants `^0.2.0`.